jeffpar/pcjs.v1/_posts/2019-06-18-a-compaq-deskpro-386-mystery-solved.md

 he just passed away about maybe a month ago--he was in charge of the documentation and we would go there and rake him through the coals.

-> The most controversial part of that book was the errata, beause we had to work with Intel.
+> The most controversial part of that book was the errata, because we had to work with Intel.
 There was some errata that we fixed in code or in hardware... so I put it in there that it was fixed.

 > JEFF: Usually Intel was very tight-lipped about the errata, so I'm surprised they let you publish it.